tiserge2/image-caption-generation/README.md

 ### Remote Sensing
 <!-- Define remote sensing and its importance.
-Types of remote sensing data (e.g., satellite imagery, aerial photography). --> With significant advancements in the field of imaging and photography, we are currently witnessing an explosion of high-quality image acquisition methods.
+Types of remote sensing data (e.g., satellite imagery, aerial photography). --> With the significant advancements in the field of imaging and photography, we are currently witnessing an explosion of high-quality image acquisition methods.
 One of these methods is remote sensing, a technique for acquiring images remotely using aerial devices such as drones, airplanes, and satellites.
-Remote sensing images are particularly rich in information, as they are captured at high resolution.
+Remote sensing images are particularly rich in information, as they are captured at high resolution and long distance.

 | ![space-1.jpg](https://github.com/tiserge2/image-caption-generation/blob/main/data/external/industrial_331.jpg) |
 |:--:|